LibraryOfCongress/chronam/README.md

     echo "DROP DATABASE IF EXISTS chronam; CREATE DATABASE chronam CHARACTER SET utf8mb4; CREATE USER 'chronam'@'localhost' IDENTIFIED BY 'pick_one'; GRANT ALL ON chronam.* to 'chronam'@'localhost'; GRANT ALL ON test_chronam.* TO 'chronam'@'localhost';" | mysql -u root -p

+#### Solr

+The [Ubuntu](install_ubuntu.md) and [Red Hat](install_redhat.md) guides have instructions for installing and starting Solr manually.
+For developmeny you may prefer to use Docker:

+    cd solr
+    docker build -t chronam-solr:latest .
+    docker run -p8983:8983 chronam-solr:latest

 ### Install the application

 First you will need to set up the local Python environment and install some